mr-elamin/k8s-iperf3/README.md

 ### 3. Update the Namespace in the Script

 Ensure that the namespace in which the `iperf3` DaemonSet was deployed matches the namespace specified in the script.
 By default, the script uses the default namespace.
-If you deployed the DaemonSet in a different namespace, update the `NAMESPACE` variable in the run-iperf3-tests.sh script accordingly.
-You can find the line to change [here](https://github.com/mr-elamin/k8s-iperf3/blob/b43b04c3cb46dd48db297fd2db940b13cedb2d9c/run-iperf3-tests.sh#L4):
+If you want to deploy the DaemonSet in a different namespace, update the `NAMESPACE` variable in the run-iperf3-tests.sh script and the namespace in daemonSet-ipref3.yaml accordingly.
+You can find the lines to change [here](https://github.com/mr-elamin/k8s-iperf3/blob/b43b04c3cb46dd48db297fd2db940b13cedb2d9c/run-iperf3-tests.sh#L4) and [here]https://github.com/mr-elamin/k8s-iperf3/blob/b43b04c3cb46dd48db297fd2db940b13cedb2d9c/daemonSet-iperf3.yaml#L5C21-L5C22:
 ```bash
 # Namespace where the iperf3 DaemonSet is deployed
 NAMESPACE="your-namespace"